Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 The antifungal and antibacterial properties of clove oil make it highly effective against dandruff, which is often caused by fungal overgrowth.
 It soothes itchy, flaky scalps and helps restore balance to the scalp’s microbiome.

-5 drops clove oil 2 tablespoons coconut oil 1 tablespoon castor oil Warm slightly, massage into scalp, leave for 30 minutes, then shampoo.
+• Anti-Dandruff Treatment: 5 drops clove oil, 2 tablespoons coconut oil, 1 tablespoon castor oil.
+Warm slightly, massage into scalp, leave for 30 minutes, then shampoo.
+It is helpful for treating dandruff or scalp fungual infection

 Enhance Shine and Luster